petermr/crops/README.md

 # Mining crop literature for genes and enzyme products (terpenes)

+# Introduction
+Among volatile organic compounds, plant terpenes account for a larger proportion and these terpenes are mainly synthesized by methylerythritol phosphate (MEP) and mevalonic acid (MVA) pathways.
+Terpene synthase **(TPS)** enzymes from these 2 pathways play a crucial role in modifying one terpene to another.
+Here, we attempt to collect and classify all TPS genes that are available from genomics studies

+##
-**1. This repository contain different folders named basing on crop name and so each of them contain excel file with TPS genes with information such as uniprot ID, uniprotkb ac/ID, Organism name, synonyms and corresponding TPS protein function etc.**
+**1. This "Crops" repository contain different folders named basing on crop name and so each of them contain excel file with TPS genes with information such as uniprot ID, uniprotkb ac/ID, Organism name, synonyms and corresponding TPS protein function etc.**

 **2. DST-KARYA interns have created wikipages in this repository and have also uploaded their crop specific dictionaries into respective folder.
 Citrus, Malus and Oryza  dictionaries are not created.**